Kong/insomnia/README.md

 ## Premium features and support

 Kong Inc. offers commercial subscriptions that enhance Insomnia in a variety of ways.
-Some of those features include the ability to create organizations for your projects, Enterprise SSO with SAML and OIDC, RBAC when sharing our projects with others, AI capabilities to increase developer productivity when creating, testing and documenting APIs and a lot more.
+Some of those features include the ability to create organizations for your projects, Enterprise SSO with SAML and OIDC, RBAC when sharing your projects with others, AI capabilities to increase developer productivity when creating, testing and documenting APIs and a lot more.

 You can [explore all premium plans](https://insomnia.rest/pricing) and get started for free.